blockchaintp/sextant/docs/deployments/management.md

 ![Sextant Select Deployments](../images/sextant-select-deployments.png)

-There are four basic management operations that apply to all deployments.
+In addition to viewing all existing deployments managed by this instance of Sextant or just those associated with a specific target cluster, there are four basic management operations that apply to all deployments.

 ## Add a Deployment